How to Setup a Replicated GlusterFS Cluster on AWS EC2

 2. Create a mount directory named

-/gshare and mount the formated volume.
+/gshare and mount the formatted volume.

 sudo mkdir /gshare sudo mount /share /dev/xvdb